Purpose

 Asthma Australia | Free to all schools | 3 years |

-Laburnum Primary School will also conduct an annual briefing for staff on the procedures outlined in this policy:
+Laburnum Primary School will also conduct an annual briefing for staff on:

 Laburnum Primary School will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the principal decides it is necessary depending on the nature of the work being performed.